-Please emphasize in this case your experiences in the field of optics or photonics within your academic education or your professional career in your Curriculum Vitae as well as in your Letter of Motivation.
+Please emphasize your experience in the field of optics or photonics within your academic education or your professional career in your Curriculum Vitae as well as in your Letter of Motivation.

 Proof of your English skills is a requirement for admission.
-Since the Master of Science in Photonics program is held entirely in English, applicants should be proficient in the language both in written and oral form.
-Included in the list are the preferred score levels.
-We understand that results for language proficiency tests do not reflect real challenges perfectly, but we assume that with the following test scores (minimum points/grades): you will be well prepared for the courses of our Master's degree program:
+Since the Master of Science in Photonics is an all-English program, applicants should be proficient in both written and spoken English.
+Please see our preferred score levels below.
+While we understand that the results of these language proficiency tests do not perfectly reflect your real capabilities, we believe that the following test scores (minimum points/grades) indicate a level at which you will be well prepared for the courses of our Master's degree program: